ggsuite/gg_localize_refs/README.md

-# gg_to_local
+# gg_localize_refs

-gg_to_local allows to switch a local package and its local checkouts to local pathes
+gg_localize_refs allows to switch a local package and its local checkouts to local pathes